 - Go to Slicer project repository on github - Enter text that you see on the GUI near the function that you want to use.
 In this case, enter "FOV, spacing match Volumes" (adding quotes around the text makes sure it finds that exact text) - Usually the text is found in a .ui file, in this case it is in qMRMLSliceControllerWidget.ui, open the file - Find the text in the page, and look up what is the name of the widget or action that it is associated with in this case it is an action named actionSliceModelModeVolumes - Search for that widget or action name in the repository, you should find a source file(s) that use it.
-In this case it will is qMRMLSliceControllerWidget.cxx - Search for the action/widget name, and you'll find what it does this it calls setSliceModelModeVolumes method. which calls in case this->setSliceModelMode(vtkMRMLSliceNode::SliceResolutionMatchVolumes), then which calls d->MRMLSliceNode->SetSliceResolutionMode(mode) - This means that this action calls someSliceNode->SetSliceResolutionMode(vtkMRMLSliceNode::SliceResolutionMate in Python syntax it is someSliceNode.SetSliceResolutionMode(slicer.vtkMRMLSliceNode.
-SliceResolutionMatchVolumes).
+In this case it will is qMRMLSliceControllerWidget.cxx - Search for the action/widget name, and you'll find what it does setSliceModelModeVolumes method, calls in this case calls which it this->setSliceModelMode(vtkMRMLSliceNode::SliceResolutionMatchVolumes), then calls d->MRMLSliceNode->SetSliceResolutionMode(mode)

+• This means that this action calls someSliceNode->SetSliceResolutionMode(vtkMRMLSliceNode::SliceResolutionMatcin Python syntax it is someSliceNode.SetSliceResolutionMode(slicer.vtkMRMLSliceNode.SliceResolutionMatchVolumes).
 For example, for the red slice node this will be: